It's only round six but this Easter Monday duel should be a great test for both teams for different reasons.

 - LIVE PASS

-Eels: Two new faces on the interchange bench for Brad Arthur with 19-year-old Oregon Kaufusi and 21-year-old Ray Stone coming in for Kane Evans and David Gower who have been named as reserves.
+Eels: Josh Hoffman replaces Blake Ferguson (ribs) on the wing, and Peni Terepo starts with Tepai Moeroa moving back to the bench, Kane Evans also dropped out of the 19-man squad on game day.
+Two new faces on the interchange bench for Brad Arthur with 19-year-old Oregon Kaufusi and 21-year-old Ray Stone coming in for Kane Evans and David Gower who have been named as reserves.
 Stone made one NRL appearance in 2018 and Kaufusi has played just four games.
 David Gower and Greg Leleisuiao were the two players left out on the eve of the match.

 Wests Tigers: Not surprisingly, Michael Maguire has kept last week's winning team intact.
 The fifth-placed Tigers are chasing their fourth win.
-Elijah Taylor and David Nofoaluma were both omitted 24 hours out from game time.
+Elijah Taylor and David Nofoaluma were both omitted 24 hours out from game time, with Paul Momirovski and Chris McQueen dropping out on game day.

 Fullback for Eels is number 1 Clinton GuthersonFullback for Wests Tigers is number 1 Moses Mbye